 They’re NOT marketing the way they know they should be because their sales team can’t get together and work from a consistent platform that can be leveraged for marketing purposes.

 The newsletter’s not getting to too many folks.
-They’re not doing direct mail because there are too many separate lists that overlap and are in different formats.
-They’re not doing “touch” or “drip” marketing because each sales person organizes their prospects differently.
-They’re not email marketing.
-They’re not telemarketing.
+Firstly, they’re not doing direct mail because there are too many separate lists that overlap and are in different formats.
+Secondly, they’re not doing “touch” or “drip” marketing because each sales person organizes their prospects differently.
+Lastly, they’re not email marketing and not telemarketing.
 Etc…

 If marketing is the top of the funnel, then failing to exploit the appropriate channels in your industry is restricting the size of your sales pipeline.